Ireland-bound Eaton is latest to end U.S. corporate citizenship

 The IRS declined to comment.

-Additional reporting by Donna Smith and Patrick Temple-West in Washington, with Nick Zieminksi in New York; Editing by Kevin Drawbaugh and M.D.
-Golan
+Additional reporting by Donna Smith and Patrick Temple-West in Washington, with Nick Zieminksi in New York; Editing by Kevin Drawbaugh, Eric Walsh and Jackie Frank

-Note: (This story corrected company name to Pentair from Praxair)